CS262-C-Spot-On/SpotOn-project/README.md

 # Spot On: Your Music Companion

 Music enthusiasts crave intelligently curated playlists.
-As a companion app for Spotify, **Spot On** will address this craving by providing these features:
+Spotify is the most used music streaming platform.
+However, there are some essential features that Spotify is missing, and **Spot On** introduces these new features to its users.
+As a companion app for Spotify, **Spot On** will address the cravings of music enthusiasts by providing these features:

-- **Create Playlists**: Users can create playlists of user-specified durations.
+- **Specify playlist durations**: While Spotify allows users to create playlists, there is no option to specify a particular duration for playlists.
+With Spot On, users can create playlists by manually specifying the desired duration.

+- **Generate playlists with text input**: Again, while users can create playlists on Spotify, they have limited control.
+With Spot On, users can type the kinds of songs they want to listen to, and the app will leverage AI to generate playlists based on the prompt.
+For instance, users can input "Eminem songs before 2008 and Ed Sheeran songs before 2015," and Spot On will generate playlists meeting those criteria.

+- **Share Playlists**: Spot On will provide users with links to Spotify playlists that they can use to easily share generated playlists.

-- **Personalized Filters**: Users can enter preferences such as genre, artist, and release dates to filter songs in the playlist.
+- **Personalize Filters**: To elaborate on the above feature, users can enter preferences such as genre, artist, and release dates to filter songs in the playlist.
+Furthermore, users can specify if they want songs for a specific theme such as Beach songs, Christmas songs, and so on.

-- **User Profiles**: Create user profiles so users can store and categorize playlists within those profiles.
+- **Create User Profiles**: Create user profiles so users can store and categorize playlists within those profiles.

-- **Song Suggestions**: Suggest new playlists to the user when new songs are released.

-- **Music Taste Analysis**: Analyze the user’s music taste by considering their current and past activity.
+- **Suggest Songs**: Suggest new playlists to the user when new songs are released based on their current and past activity.

-- **AI-Powered Playlists**: Users can type the kinds of songs they want to listen to, and the app will leverage AI to generate playlists based on the prompt.

-Spot On makes it easy for users to connect with their favorite artists, discover new tracks that complement their taste for their preferred duration, and access their old playlists.
-The app even generates shareable links for curated playlists, making it simple to share music with friends.
+While Spotify has some of the features mentioned above, having all these features combined into one app, Spot On, will enhance the music listening experience of music enthusiasts.

+**Team members:** Aryan Jha, Benny Enriquez, Carl Hiram Yaro, Heyab Daniel Robel